kanaksharmagit/ADRB2-Bioinformatics-Project/README.md

 - Organism
 - Accession number

-Sequences showing high percentage identity and high query coverage are likely to share a stronger evolutionary relationship with the query sequence.
+Sequences showing high percentage identity and high query coverage are generally share a stronger evolutionary relationship with the query sequence.

 However, percentage identity alone should not be used to determine evolutionary relationships.

-Other factors such as alignment coverage, sequence quality, conserved regions, and phylogenetic analysis should also be considered.
+Other factors such as alignment coverage, conserved regions, and phylogenetic analysis should also be considered.

 ### 4. Multiple Sequence Alignment
 Multiple sequence alignment was performed using CLUSTAL W.